canadaprogrammer/edx-first-ios-app/README.md

 - Using a Navigation Controller we can push a new ViewController on top of the stack with a push transition

+#### Demo: Navigation Controller

+1. Cont'd Segue demo
+2. On Main.storyboard, Click the first View Controller
+3. On the menu bar
+   1. Editor > Embed In > Navigation Controller
+4. Click Segue between first and second view controller
+5. On the Attribute Inspector, change the Kind to "Show (e.g. Push)"
+   1. You can see "< Back" on the second view controller
+6. Same thing again to the seque between second and third
+7. Change Navigation title style
+   1. Click title on the Navigation Controller
+   2. On the Attribute Inspector, change the style, title,
+8. Click Library and add Bar Button Item to the right side of the navigation section on third view controller
+9. On the Attribute Inspector, change System Item to Custom and Title to Dismiss
+   1. Click the button and Ctl + drag it to exit at the top of the view controller
+   2. Select unwindToOrangeWithUnwindSegue

 ### Navigation Bars and Items

-- This can be cusstomised visually in Interface Builder, keeping in mind the Human Interface guidelines
+- This can be customized visually in Interface Builder, keeping in mind the Human Interface guidelines
 - The Navigation Bar is implemented ad a `UINavigationBar`
 - To customize what the bar says, we need to modify the Navigation Item within our View Controller
 - We can customize the style by modifying the attributes of the Navigation Bar